 Even though Facebook offers a wide range of ad formats, when creating your local campaigns, it’s best to just keep things simple.
 Formats like single images and carousels work really well across campaigns and are easy to create.

 Introducing offer ads could also be interesting when setting up your local campaign.
 They are discounts you create and then share with your customers on Facebook to encourage them to shop on your site or local store.
-The cool thing about offer ads is that once someone accepts that offer, Facebook will send them reminders to use them thus creating a soft push towards your campaigns.
+The cool thing about offer ads is that once someone accepts that offer, Facebook will send them reminders to use them thus creating a soft push toward your campaigns.